josebohorquez1/fswc_website/docs/convention_guides/2025_AGENDA_CONVENTION.md

 ### **4:00pm \- 4:50pm	Performing Arts while Blind**

 					Capital 2
-Matt Wiemler, Statewide Chapter
+Matt Weihmuller, Statewide Chapter
-Come and meet the Saxman\!
+Come and meet “the Saxman”\!
 Matt Wiemler is a blind musician who has taken his love of music into the classroom\!
 Interested in the performing arts?
 Ever wondered how to create music accessibly?
 Visit the workshop with your questions.

 ### **5:00pm \- 6:00pm		Florida Statewide Chapter**